1Password/onepassword-operator/CONTRIBUTING.md

   ```

 - After making changes to the code:
-1. Rebuild the Docker image by running `make docker-image`
+1. Rebuild the Docker image by running `make docker-build`
 2. Restart deployment `make restart`

 - For testing the changes made to the `OnePasswordItem` Custom Resource Definition (CRD), you need to re-generate the object: